totvs/tir/doc_files/ARCHITECTURE.md

 # TIR Architecture

-This tool was idealized to work with any type of TOTVS Web technology.
+This tool was idealized to work with any type of Web technology.

 To achieve this, the whole project is built in this particular architecture: